Accretion tori around rotating neutron stars II: Oscillations and precessions: Frequency behaviour

 \subsection{Axisymmetric modes}

-The left panel of Figure~\ref{figure:frequencies:axi} provides a comparison between the axisymmetric ($m=0$) radial mode frequencies for tori with different thickness and NSs with $j=0.2$ and different compactness.
-The frequencies behave qualitatively the same as the test particle's radial epicyclic frequency, being zero at ISCO, rising rather quickly with increasing radius to a distinct maximum and then slowly almost steadily decreasing.
+The left panel of Fig.~\ref{figure:frequencies:axi} provides a comparison between the axisymmetric ($m=0$) radial mode frequencies for tori with different thickness and NSs with $j=0.2$ and different compactness.
+The frequencies behave qualitatively the same as the test particle's radial epicyclic frequency, being zero at ISCO, rising rather quickly with increasing radius to a distinct maximum and then slowly, almost steadily, decreasing.
 Because the pressure correction $\nuR^{(2)}$ is negative, the pressure forces tend to slow the epicyclic motion, and $\beta_\mathrm{cusp}$ rises with $r_0$, the maximum is located closer to the star than it would be in the case of a test particle epicyclic motion.
-A more detailed quantitative comparison is provided in Appendix~\ref{appendixA}, Figure~\ref{m_0_radial}.
+A more detailed quantitative comparison is provided in Appendix~\ref{appendixA}, Fig.~\ref{m_0_radial}.

-In a full analogy to the left panel of Figure~\ref{figure:frequencies:axi}, the right panel provides comparison between the axisymmetric ($m=0$) vertical mode frequencies for tori with different thickness and NSs with $j=0.2$ and different compactness.
+In a full analogy to the left panel of Fig.~\ref{figure:frequencies:axi}, the right panel provides a comparison between the axisymmetric ($m=0$) vertical mode frequencies for tori with different thickness and NSs with $j=0.2$ and different compactness.
 Again, the frequencies behave qualitatively like a test particle's vertical epicyclic frequency while the pressure corrections are negative.
-A more detailed quantitative comparison is also provided in Appendix~\ref{appendixA}, Figure~\ref{m_0_vertical}.
+A more detailed quantitative comparison is also provided in Appendix~\ref{appendixA}, Fig.~\ref{m_0_vertical}.